What is an Accredited Exercise Physiologist?

 All AEPs are required to fulfil the national accreditation program set out by the professional organisation Exercise and Sport Science Australia (ESSA).
 ESSA was founded in 1991 as the professional organisation which governs the careers of exercise and sport science practitioners.

-Log on to www.essa.org.au to find out more about ESSA, services provided by ESSA and exercise physiologists.
+Visit www.essa.org.au to find out more about ESSA, services provided by ESSA and exercise physiologists.